zack-bitcoin/amoveo/docs/other_blockchains/bonding_curves.md

 If someone tries to advertise a blockchain tool, and they claim that it has an application other than hedging risk or trading information or sending/storing value, then it is a scam.

+Sub-currencies are always the wrong design choice.
+They increase exchange rate risk, increase volatility, and prevent channel-type scalability.
+It is always better to use contracts priced in the native currency.